 Set in an 11-century castle with tables perched on the rocks above the sea, Belforte just might be the most spectacular dining experience in Cinque Terre.
 The menu is a mix of fresh seafood and pasta dishes.

 Small gelato shop that serves gelato in edible bowls with edible spoons, plus a menu of canolli and crepes.

 Popular gelato shop located in the heart of little Vernazza.

 KEPRIS PIZZERIA (RIOMAGGIORE)

-Satisfy those pizza cravings with classic Italian pies at Kepris Pizzeria.
-It's located near the train station, making it an ideal stop when arriving or departing Riomaggiore.
+Satisfy those pizza cravings with classic Italian pies at Kepris Pizzeria, ideally located near the train station in Riomaggiore.
 The pizzas are simple, traditional and absolutely delicious.

 NESSUN DORMA (MANAROLA)